anfelo/chilimycoffee/html/guides/my-game-engines-notes/painting-a-triangle-with-opengl.md

 ### Vertex Input
 All coordinates of a vertex need to be in 3D coordinates with x, y, and z.
 Additionally, these coordinates need to be normalized in a range between `1.0` and `-1.0` for OpenGL to be able to process them.
-This means that a vertex is composed of an x, y, and z components that are floats between `1.0` and `-1.0`, where `x: 0.0, y: 0.0, z: 0.0` is the origin.
+This means that a vertex is composed of x, y, and z components that are floats between `1.0` and `-1.0`, where `x: 0.0, y: 0.0, z: 0.0` is the origin.
 Anything that extends the ranges will be discarted by OpenGL.

 For example, if we want to create a triangle, we need 3 vertices: